HDTian/RFQT/README.md

 ### 3. Run RFQT
 With all hyperparameters defined and all data structures needed, run the following codes to fit a RFQT (you can use other cluster commands as you prefer)

-       howGX<-'const'
-       method<-'DR'; NDR<-20
+       library(parallel)

+       n_cores_used<-detectCores()-1

        cl<-makeCluster(n_cores_used)
        clusterEvalQ(cl=cl , expr=library(dplyr))
        clusterEvalQ(cl=cl , expr=library(MendelianRandomization) )
-       clusterExport(  cl=cl ,  varlist=c( 'JJ','NNN', 'odat', 'vdat',  'method', 'NDR', 'rate', 'S' ,'Nb',
+       clusterExport(  cl=cl ,  varlist=c( 'odat', 'vdat','GetTree', 'GetNindex', 'GetIndex' )  )

-                                           'howGX','const','endsize',
-                                           'GetTree', 'GetNindex', 'GetIndex' )  )
+       Nb<-n_cores_used

-       DR_RES<-parSapply(   cl ,  1:Nb, BootstrapTreeFitting_real  )
+       RES<-parSapply(   cl ,  1:Nb, BootstrapTreeFitting  ) ##RES are the RFQT fitting results

        stopCluster(cl)
-Here we use the doubly-ranked stratification method with the pre-stratum size 20. other stratification methods including the residual method (`method<-'Residual'`) and the naive method is allowed.
+Here we use the doubly-ranked stratification method with the pre-stratum size 10 (defalut values).
+Other stratification methods including the residual method (`method<-'Residual'`) and the naive method is allowed.

 ### 4. Obtain the results you wish
-`DR_RES` or `RES` contains lots of useful information that can be transformed to the metrics one need.
+`RES` contains lots of useful information that can be transformed to the metrics one need.
 Here are some scenarios:

 Obtain indidividual predicts histogram